golemfactory/golem-architecture/arch-snapshot/arch.md

 broadcast call.
 This can result in a delay in Offer delivery, meaning that, regardless of recurrent broadcast interval settings, a Node may not receive any Offers during the initial minutes of operation.

-To address this issue, when a Node joins the network, it sends a notification to its neighbors to announce its presence.
+To address this, when a Node joins the network, it sends a notification to its neighbors to announce its presence.
-In response, the receiving Nodes invalidate their current neighborhood for updates and promptly send a set of Offers.
+In response, neighboring Nodes request updated neighborhood information from the Relay server and promptly send a set of Offers.

 #### Offers expiration and unsubscribing